top of page

 That’s me leading a large group mysticism chat, from my office.
 Have you noticed something rather odd about the photo?
 That’s right, my desk is usually quite messy!

-By "Large" we mean sometimes over 50 participants.
-Each large group meeting lasts about 2.5. hours and focusses on a topic, anything from mystical dreams to living in the moment to elevating your conversations.
+Each Open Group meeting lasts about 2.5. hours and focusses on a topic, anything from mystical dreams to living in the moment to elevating your conversations.
 They’re quite enlightening, exciting, and you’ll get to meet others in search of wisdom and inner-peace, from all over the world.
+These sessions are held on Sundays at 2PM EST.

-The cost per meeting, for a large group, is only $20.
-You don’t have to be enrolled to attend a meeting of a large group.
+The cost per meeting, for a Open Group, is FREE!
 They’re open to everyone.
 You can even bring along friends

 Infrequently Asked Questions: